The following listing of internet websites is

 avenues, but in particular Hutchinson soda bottles, for which he has written

 several books covering Northwest soda bottles.
-His website is at:
+His website (including

-resource for those trying to identify soda bottle fragments as well as so much
+resource for those trying to identify soda bottles and fragments as well as so much

 more.